Obituary of Connor Arjay Ferguson

 His sudden death is devastating as 17 years is not nearly long enough for a young man, and while we feel robbed at missing out on his future adventures, we will forever cherish the memories we do have of him.

 There will be a celebration of life on November 23rd at the United Methodist Church in Caldwell on Logan at 11:00 am.
-In lieu of flowers, the family asks to have contributions sent to an animal rescue fund of your choice in his honor.To send flowers to the family of Connor Ferguson, please visit Tribute Store
+In lieu of flowers, the family asks to have contributions sent to an animal rescue fund of your choice in his honor.To send flowers to the family or plant a tree in memory of Connor Ferguson, please visit Tribute Store